 Dance candidates are evaluated on artistic interpretation, movement retention, and accuracy of movement, alignment, and training.
 The dance audition consists of:

 - Participation in an interview and an audition class consisting of both ballet and contemporary techniques.

 - Performance of a two-minute dance solo.
-Your or someone else may do the solo choreography.
+The choreography may be your own or someone else’s.
 Bring your music on CD or in digital form.